Erudika/para-dao-sql/README.md

 #### Setting the SQL URL
 The environment variable `para.sql.url` is required and provides the URL to connect to the SQL database.
-The SQL DAO uses JDBC and will prefix your URL with the JDBC protocol, so you don't need to include the JDBC protocol in your URL.
-For example, to connect to a MySQL server with URL `mysql://localhost:3306`, The SQL DAO will prefix this URL with the JDBC protocol to form the full URL `jdbc:mysql://localhost:3306`.
+The SQL DAO uses JDBC and will prefix your URL with the JDBC protocol, so you don't need to include the JDBC protocol in your URL path.
+For example, to connect to a MySQL server with URL `mysql://localhost:3306`, the SQL DAO will prefix this URL with the JDBC protocol to form the full URL `jdbc:mysql://localhost:3306`.

-The URL you specify should also include in the path the database to be used by Para.
-The SQL DAO will not automatically create a database for you, so you must use an existing database.
+The URL you specify should also include in it's path the database to be used by Para.
+The SQL DAO will not automatically create a **database** for you (though Para _does_ create **tables** within your database automatically), so you must use an existing database.
 For example, you cannot simply specify the URL to your MySQL cluster/server (`mysql://localhost:3306`), but rather you need to specify the path to an existing database (`mysql://localhost:3306/para`).
-Note that the user name and password you provide with `para.sql.user` and `para.sql.password` should correspond to the specific database you specify in the URL.
+Note that the user name and password you provide with `para.sql.user` and `para.sql.password` should correspond to the specific database you specify in the URL, and that user should have complete permissions within that database.

 #### Configuring a SQL Driver